martinezelx/smart-mow-drive/README.md

 ## To improve
 ### Implementing Database for Data Persistence
 - We plan to integrate an H2 database for persisting data, which will enhance our application's data management capabilities.
 This improvement is aimed at providing robust data storage and retrieval, facilitating more complex functionalities and user interactions.
 Additionally, we will focus on implementing comprehensive integration tests to ensure the reliability and stability of the database interactions.
-### Implementing a Logging Framework
-- We plan to integrate a logging framework to provide a more robust and flexible logging solution.
-This improvement will allow us to log more detailed information, including the stack trace of exceptions, which will be useful for debugging and troubleshooting.
-Additionally, we will focus on implementing comprehensive integration tests to ensure the reliability and stability of the logging framework.
 ### Considering Advanced Mapping Solutions
 - As our application evolves, we are open to adopting more powerful mapping tools like MapStruct, particularly if the API expands significantly.
 For now, Spring's built-in type conversion is sufficient, but we recognize the potential need for a more sophisticated mapping solution as the complexity of data transformations increases.
 MapStruct would offer greater efficiency and cleaner code for complex mapping scenarios, making it a valuable addition for future scalability.
 ### Emphasizing Continuous Improvement